raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ap.show_message(msg, scroll_speed=0.05, text_colour=[100, 100, 100])
 ```

-1. Click **File** -- **Save As**, give your program a name eg [`reaction_game.py`](code/reaction_game.py).
-Then press **F5** to run.
+1. Click **File** -- **Save As**, give your program a name e.g. [`reaction_game.py`](code/reaction_game.py), then press **F5** to run.

 Here's a video showing it being demonstrated:

 [![Astro Pi Dice](http://img.youtube.com/vi/k1ZB8jORb74/0.jpg)](https://www.youtube.com/watch?v=k1ZB8jORb74)

 ### Ideas

 There are lots of potential developments for this game:
-- Include shake actions as well as orientation
+- Include shake actions as well as orientation.
-- Make use of the humidity sensor to detect breath, the player could be prompted to breath of the board as an action.
+- Make use of the humidity sensor to detect breath; the player could be prompted to breathe on the board as an action.
-- Include more than 4 directions, players have to hold at 45 degrees
+- Include more than 4 directions; players have to hold at 45 degrees.

 ## What next?